February 23, 2017

 The City’s 2017 Operational Plan Key Initiatives were presented, which will inform the basis for quarterly reporting to Council moving forward.
 An improved project status reporting process will be phased in during the second quarter of 2017 through the introduction of a new interactive reporting platform for better accountability, transparency and efficiency.

 The CRD’s rezoning application for 1303 Dallas Road was approved to permit the expansion of a portion of the public right-of-way and structural alteration of the existing Clover Point Pump Station as part of the Core Area Wastewater Treatment Project.
 The City of Victoria will receive an amenity contribution of a one-time payment of $100,000 to cover public realm improvements.
 Specific improvements will be determined based on the City consulting with the community and presenting a report to the CRD and City Council for consideration.

 Annual Parking Services Update and Sustainable Transportation Strategy

 Council approved the revised Parking Rates Policy that outlines ranges of rates for the City’s on-street, in-parkades and surface parking lots to reduce this long-term use, freeing up space in City parkades for more short-term parking downtown.
-Rate changes will take effect on May 1, 2017 and can be found here.
+Rate changes will take effect on May 1, 2017.
 A communications plan will be developed to share information about the revised rates, collaborative initiatives with the Downtown Victoria Business Association to make parking easier, and upcoming service improvements at City parkades.
 Staff will develop a long-term Sustainable Transportation Strategy which will be presented to Council in August 2017.
 In addition, Council requested that the Mayor write to the Premier and the Minister responsible for Transit to support the request from the Transit Commission for an increase in the gas tax to pay for BC Transit service expansion.
-View the report.

 Crystal Pool and Fitness Centre